Case Study coaching through an acquisition

 Phase two focused on preparing for the second off-site session.
-The goal was to continue team and leadership development under new leadership, while strategizing how the executive team would announce, and manage, the leader transition.
+The goal was to continue team and leadership development under new leadership while strategizing how the executive team would announce, and manage, the leadership transition.

 Gumball was contracted for an additional phase to provide and manage coaching services to the client in support of continued organization transitions and personal development.

-A customized and formalized coaching criterion, including specific coaching guidelines, were established and implemented through the studio’s HR department.
+A customized and formalized coaching criterion, including specific coaching guidelines, was established and implemented through the studio’s HR department.
 During phase four, the GM took a two-month sabbatical leave.
-Three leaders were appointed as equity-authority, deputy GM’s.
+Three leaders were appointed as equity-authority, deputy GMs.
 This triumvirate leadership structure was well received by the organization’s and studio’s employees.

 The newly appointed GM would not be returning after his sabbatical.
 The off-site focused on how the triumvirate leadership team would handle this change, and relay it back to the employees.
 Gumball’s recommendation was to move forward with the triumvirate leadership model and receive Gumball’s unique triumvirate coaching service for the next six months during the transition.